 3.Two Division Chairs of represented divisions, one selected by the Coordinator and one selected by the Evaluation Committee Chair;

 4.A full-time tenured faculty member from a represented division, who is assigned to the North County Campus at least two days per week.
-If no full-time faculty member of the represented divisions is assigned to the North County Campus at least two days per week, then a full-time or part-time faculty member of the represented divisions, who has taught at the North County Campus since the last evaluation of the Coordinator, may serve on the team, subject to the agreement of the Coordinator being evaluated
+If no full-time faculty member of the represented divisions is assigned to the North County Campus at least two days per week, then a full-time or part-time faculty member of the represented divisions, who has taught at the North County Campus since the last evaluation of the Coordinator, may serve on the team, subject to the agreement of the Coordinator being evaluated.

 7.24.2.3 For Assistant Director, the team shall consist of the Director, who shall serve as chair, the appropriate Vice President or designee, and a full-time tenured faculty member of the division.